survivejs/react-book/manuscript/07_implementing_dnd.md

 ### Setting Up `Note` `@DragSource`

 Marking a component as a `@DragSource` simply means that it can be dragged.
-Set up the annotation as follows:
+Set up the annotation like this:

 **app/components/Note.jsx**